SchemaStaticsAlpha Interface

 Using a staged allowed type in a schema is just like using the schema as an allowed type with the following exceptions:

 - initialize(content) will omit the staged allowed type from the newly created stored schema.
 2. upgradeSchema() will omit the staged allowed type from the the upgraded stored schema.
 3. When evaluating compatibility, it will be viewable even if the staged allowed type is not present in the stored schema's corresponding allowed types.
-4. Because of the above, it is possible to get errors when inserting content which uses the staged allowed type when inserting the content into a tree who's stored schema does not permit it.
+4. Because of the above, it is possible to get errors when inserting content which uses the staged allowed type into a tree whose stored schema does not permit it.

 Currently, staged